peritext/peritext/specification/sections/doc-meta_syntax.md

 Each bibtex starts with the specification of a type of item.

-In Modulo only the root metadata should mandatorily comply to established BibTeX types, so that it should be either :
+In Peritext only the root metadata should mandatorily comply to established BibTeX types, so that it should be either :
 * ``@book``
 * ``@proceedings``
 * ...

 ```
-@modulobook
+@peritextbook
 ```

 By default, subparts should be typed as ``section`` and their type should be derived from parent (if parent is ``@book``, children section will be ``@bookchapter``, and so on ...).

 However it should be possible to not use the ``section`` feature (allowing to build, for instance, a collection of several ``@book`` with Dicto).

-* a metadata property is recognized by the fact that its type begins by ``@modulo_``
+* a metadata property is recognized by the fact that its type begins by ``@peritext_``
-* the word after ``@modulo_`` belongs to traditional bibTeX typology
+* the word after ``@peritext_`` belongs to traditional bibTeX typology

 There is a special type used for inheritance :
-* ``@modulo_section`` - when using this one, section type is guessed from an inheritance system
+* ``@peritext_section`` - when using this one, section type is guessed from an inheritance system

 There are several types that are proposed that don't belong to ``BibTex`` standard typology :
 * ``inherits`` : occurs when a section is specified as the child of an item which should not have citation child (for instance : an article)
 * ``collection`` : typically : a books collection, a journal issue, etc ...

-The model of accepted types should contain therefore the type of possible children ``@modulosection`` and the default type to apply when root is a ``@modulosection``
+The model of accepted types should contain therefore the type of possible children ``@peritextsection`` and the default type to apply when root is a ``@peritextsection``

 ### The case of authors